MechanicalDragon0687/BAX/README.md

 Download the BAX FIRM from the release archive, and set up your bootloader so that it's the first thing that gets loaded.

-Place any BAX animation files you want on `sdmc:/bax/` ("bax" folder on the SD card) and one will be played randomly.
+Copy any BAX animation files to sdmc:/bax/ ("bax" folder on the SD card).
+BAX will randomly choose one animation from all animations found in the folder.

-Put the FIRM to be loaded afterwards (secondary bootloader, Linux, etc) on `sdmc:/bax/boot.firm`.
+Put the FIRM to be loaded afterwards (CFW, secondary bootloader, Linux, etc) on `sdmc:/bax/boot.firm`.
 Compatibility appears to be perfect, although further testing might be required.

-If you're in a hurry and want to skip the playback, press X on boot or during playback.
+If you want to skip the animation playback, press X on boot or during playback.
 The animation will halt until you let go, giving you time to press any other buttons until the next FIRM is loaded (if any are necessary).

+#### ***WARNING: BAX can not be booted from a FIRM partition or an NTRboot cart.***